Walk-Sums, Continued Fractions and Unique Factorisation on Digraphs: Prime Factorisation on Digraphs

-\end{itemize} At this point $\mathsf{F}\big(\mathfrak{f}(w)\big)=\varnothing$.
-Eq.~(\ref{eq:walkFactored}) is therefore the canonical factorization $F(w)$ of $w$ into nesting products of prime walks.
-A pictorial representation of the operations performed by the algorithm is given below:
+\end{itemize} \end{itemize} At this point $S_{\!R}\big(\mathsf{Fac}\,w\big)$ is empty, \plg{we exit the while loop of Line \ref{While1},} and Eq.~(\ref{eq:walkFactored}) is the prime factorisation of $w$ into nesting products of prime walks.
+A pictorial representation of the operations performed by the algorithm is given in Fig.~\ref{fig:algo}.

-For illustrative purposes, we show on the right a tree $T_w$ representing the canonical factorization of $w$.
-Each node corresponds to a nesting product, the leaves are the irreducible factors of $w$, and the root is the walk $w$ itself. \end{example}